tomc1998/rust-fbapi/README.md

 Not even close!
 This library is only currently used for personal use, and I'll add features to it as I need them.

+# Abusing Rust's type sytem
+Currently graph edges are just 'stringly typed', so it's easy to get runtime errors by attempting to populate a struct which doesn't match the edge requested.
+In the future, this should be solved using enums for edge URIs, with a custom 'request by string' method for complex requests that aren't supported by the type system.

 # Running tests
 To run the tests, a valid user access token is needed.
 This is currently hardcoded into the tests/mod.rs file, as a static variable called